 Vacancy Rates and Demand

-Vacancy rates in Dubai’s residential market are averaging 5.4%, with rates below 4% in high-demand districts such as Dubai Marina, JVC, and Downtown.
-This marks a notable tightening compared to 2022–2023, when post-pandemic construction created temporary oversupply in fringe areas.
+Vacancy rates across Dubai’s residential market are averaging 5.4%, with rates dropping below 4% in high-demand districts like Dubai Marina, JVC, and Downtown.
+That’s a meaningful tightening compared to 2022 and 2023, when post-pandemic construction created temporary oversupply in fringe areas.

-Landlords now have enhanced pricing power, particularly in master-planned communities and in projects offering amenities such as co-working spaces, gyms, and concierge services.
-Additionally, limited new affordable housing supply is reinforcing upward rental pressure in mid-tier communities.
+Landlords now have real pricing power, especially in master-planned communities and in projects offering co-working spaces, gyms, and concierge services.
+Limited new affordable housing supply is also reinforcing upward rental pressure in mid-tier communities, which benefits buy-and-hold investors who got in early.

 Drivers of Rental Demand